pipefunc/pipefunc/docs/source/concepts/caching.md

 ## Handling Unhashable Objects

-If your function arguments are not hashable, `pipefunc` will attempt to convert them into a hashable representation using the `pipefunc.cache.to_hashable` function.
+If your function arguments are not hashable, `pipefunc` will attempt to convert them into a hashable representation using the {func}`pipefunc.cache.to_hashable` function.
 This function handles most built-in Python types and some common third-party types like NumPy arrays and pandas Series/DataFrames.
 If it cannot make the object hashable, it will attempt to serialize it using `cloudpickle`.
-Finally, if that fails, it will raise an `UnhashableError`.
+Finally, if that fails, it will raise an {class}`pipefunc.cache.UnhashableError`.

 ## Clearing the Cache